syedaa4390/github-tutorial/README.md

 4. Go back to c9 and locate to the _bash terminal_.
 Make sure you're in your **workspace**.
 5. Once that is done, type in `git clone URL`. _Note_ that that "URL" should be the link you had just copied as the SSH link in Github.
 Just simply paste that link as the URL.
 6. After, `CD` INTO THIS DIRECTORY.
 Never forget to do that!
 And no, you're done cloning!

+**Forking** : Forking is something that allows you to clone someone else's repo and make it your own.
+You can do this when something interests you in some way, and you want to change things up.
+This way, it's like adding your own personal touches to it.
+Such forking can be done through the following simple steps :
+1. Locate yourself to a repo you would like to change up.
+2. At the top rihght hand side of the screen, you will see an option in grey that says "Fork".
+Click on that.
+3. You will then find a section that says "Clone or download", in which case, you just follow the same steps as cloning (steps 2-6).